-Our runner-up, the Motorola MBP853 Connect, costs about the same and gives you the option of picking up video streams from either your phone or a dedicated handheld viewer.
+Our current runner-up, the Motorola MBP853 Connect, costs about the same as the M6T and gives you the option of picking up video streams from either your phone or a dedicated handheld viewer.

 Do You Need a Kid-Centric Video Monitor?

-In an age in which home-security cameras are getting ever smarter and packing in more features, you may wonder why you'd even need to consider a dedicated video monitor.
+In an age in which home-security cameras are getting ever smarter, more compact and packing in more features, you may wonder why you'd even need to consider a dedicated video monitor.
 Why not repurpose an existing home security camera, the thinking goes, and set that up instead?

 To put that approach to the test, we also evaluated the Nest Cam as a baby monitor alongside our other models.
 As our runner-up among wireless home security cameras, the Nest Cam gives us a good opportunity to see how a general camera compares to a model created specifically to monitor kids.